-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Charleston exposed to these hazards.
 See hazard sections below and check your address for details.

 Precipitation and heat risk in Charleston, SC is extreme.
 Drought risk is high.
 About 83% of buildings in Charleston, SC are at risk of flooding, and the risk level for these buildings is very high.
 About 41% of buildings in Charleston, SC are at risk of wildfire, and the risk level for these buildings is relatively low.